SAP-samples/teched2025-DA261/README.md

 ## Overview

 In this workshop you will learn how to utilize SAP HANA Cloud's AI capabilities for custom AI applications on SAP Business Technology Platform.
-Find out about tabular AI use cases served from the database, similarity search with the SAP HANA Cloud vector engine and the text embedding model, and retrieval augmented generation (RAG) using the new SAP HANA Cloud knowledge graph engine.
+Find out about tabular AI use cases served from the database, similarity search with the SAP HANA Cloud vector engine and the text embedding model, and creating, storing and querying RDF Triples using the new SAP HANA Cloud knowledge graph engine, highlighting the SQL-SPARQL interoperability.

 ## Requirements